 Haemochromatosis is the most common genetic disorder in Australia.
-It is caused by an abnormal gene, carried by 1 in 200 people of northern European origin.
-This gene is usually inherited from a parent.
+It is caused by an abnormal gene or genes, carried by 1 in 200 people of northern European origin.
+This gene or genes is inherited from one or both parents.

-People who carry the abnormal gene might have haemochromatosis, or they might not.
+People who carry the abnormal gene or genes might have haemochromatosis, or they might not.

-Most people develop symptoms between 30 and 60 years.
+Most people develop symptoms between 30 and 60 years old.
 Early on, most people have no symptoms.

 Symptoms may include:

 - pain in the abdomen

 - unexplained tanning of the skin